Experiential Learning Theory

 Converging (doing and thinking – AC/AE)

 People with a converging learning style can solve problems and will use their learning to find solutions to practical issues.
-They prefer technical tasks, and are less concerned with people and interpersonal aspects.
+They prefer technical tasks and are less concerned with people and interpersonal aspects.

 People with a converging learning style are best at finding practical uses for ideas and theories.
 They can solve problems and make decisions by finding solutions to questions and problems.

 People with a converging learning style are more attracted to technical tasks and problems than social or interpersonal issues.
 A converging learning style enables specialist and technology abilities.
-People with a converging style like to experiment with new ideas, to simulate, and to work with practical applications.
+People with a converging style like to experiment with new ideas, simulate, and work with practical applications.

 Accommodating (doing and feeling – CE/AE)

 The Accommodating learning style is ‘hands-on,’ and relies on intuition rather than logic.
-These people use other people’s analysis, and prefer to take a practical, experiential approach.
+These people use other people’s analysis and prefer to take a practical, experiential approach.
 They are attracted to new challenges and experiences, and to carrying out plans.

 They commonly act on ‘gut’ instinct rather than logical analysis.
-People with an accommodating learning style will tend to rely on others for information than carry out their own analysis.
+People with an accommodating learning style will tend to rely on others for information rather than carry out their analysis.
 This learning style is prevalent within the general population.